Arnold Miller: Continuing troubles

 Miller's troubles continued into 1976 and 1977.
 At a meeting of United Mine Workers locals in northeastern Pennsylvania in early May, Miller and Trbovich engaged in a shouting match in front of the members.
 "This union is on the verge of financial disaster!" shouted Trbovich.
 Miller snapped back: "That's a damn lie and you know it!"
 Immediately after the meeting, Miller suspended Trbovich for insubordination.
 His claim was that Trbovich had refused to investigate financial and management problems in the union's organizing programs out West.
 The union's board of directors reinstated Trbovich in late May.
 Then the board, led by Trbovich, cut $3 million from Miller's proposed $13.9 million budget.
 In February 1977, as Congress debated surface mining reclamation legislation, Trbovich led a revolt of 15 board members.
 Despite Miller's support for a ban on surface mining, the letter opposed the new legislation and suggested a state-by-state regulatory approach instead.

 The ongoing internal problems continued to affect UMWA organizing.
 In late 1976, the union lost an organizing drive in Bell County, Kentucky, because of the political fractiousness.

 Under Miller's leadership, the union had a lukewarm response to support for women miners.
 A 1978 landmark complaint to the Department of Labor's Office of Federal Contract Compliance Programs was brought by the Coal Employment Project, a women's advocacy organization.
-Named were 153 coal companies which were ordered to hire one women for every three men until women constituted 20% of the workforce.
+Named were 153 coal companies which were ordered to hire one woman for every three men until women constituted 20% of the workforce.
 The same year, a CEP endorsement request resulted in the failure of Miller to submit to the International Executive Board.
 By the next quarter, with a concerted effort by UMWA women, the IEB passed the support endorsement.
 Nine women were among the 1,267 delegates to the UMWA constitutional convention a year later.
 Miller's vice president and successor, Sam Church, responded with an off-color joke when pressed by the women for the addition to the contract for affirmative action and improved sickness and accident coverage.